 #10: A Danish Prince is also a catwalk model

 Queen Margrethe’s eldest grandson, Prince Nikolai, is 9th in line to the throne however he has a rather unusual job for a royal.
-Currently, the 19 year-old prince is wowing catwalks all over the world as a model!
-His debut walk was for Burberry at London Fashion Week in 2018, and since then, he’s modelled for Dior designer Kim Jones, who happens to have a Danish mother.
+Currently, the 19-year-old prince is wowing catwalks all over the world as a model!
+His debut walk was for Burberry at London Fashion Week in 2018, and since then, he’s modeled for Dior designer Kim Jones, who happens to have a Danish mother.

 #11: LEGO® was invented by a Dane

 In 1949 the world-famous LEGO® brick was invented by Danish carpenter Ole Kirk Christiansen in the town of Billund.
 The name originates from ‘leg godt’, meaning ‘play well’.
 Initially, the company’s products were wooden toys, however it wasn’t until 1947 that they introduced the iconic and much-loved, interlocking and colourful plastic bricks.